Bedia Özgökçe Ertan

-Bedia Özgökçe Ertan (born 6 January 1975 in Van) is a Kurdish lawyer and a politician from the Peoples' Democratic Party (HDP), a former member of the Turkish Grand National Assembly and Mayor of Van.
+Bedia Özgökçe Ertan (born 6 January 1975 in Van) is a Northern Kurdish lawyer and a politician of the Peoples' Democratic Party (HDP), a former member of the Turkish Grand National Assembly and Mayor of Van.

 Education and professional career

 After her graduation from the Law Faculty of the Dokuz Eylül University in Izmir, she began to be involved as a defender of human rights at the Van branch of the Turkish Human Rights Association (IHD) and also the Van Bar Association.

 Political career

 In the local elections of 2004 she was elected to the municipal council of Van and represented the Democratic Peoples' Party (DEHAP).
 In the parliamentarian elections of November 2015, she was elected as a Member of Parliament for Van representing the HDP.
 She opposes war and was charged of "disseminating terror propaganda" for social media posts which opposed to the Turkish military operation in Afrin, Syria in March 2018.
 In the parliamentarian elections of June 2018 she was re-elected as a Member of Parliament for Van representing the HDP.
 She was a member of the Plan and Budget Commission and NATO Parliamentary Assembly (NATOPA) Turkish Group.
 During her political career she was charged seven times with making propaganda for a terrorist organization, but was not sentenced for it.
 She was elected a board member of the Progressive Alliance (PA), an association of progressive and social democratic parties in November 2019.